sentclose/sentc-docs/docs/guide/e2ee/group.md

 ## Public group information

 Only the newest public key is used.
-You can just fetch the newest group public key.
+You can fetch the newest group public key.

 :::: tabs#p